-The Three Notched Trail (TNT) is a proposed paved, multi-use greenway trail through Charlottesville, Ivy and Crozet, over to the Blue Ridge Tunnel in Afton.
+The Three Notched Trail (TNT) is a proposed paved, multi-use trail through Charlottesville, Ivy, and Crozet, over to the Blue Ridge Tunnel in Afton.
 Once built, the TNT will provide local residents and visitors with car-free transportation and recreational opportunities.
-Additionally, the trail will connect users to the University of Virginia, the Blue Ridge Parkway, Shenandoah National Park, Skyline Drive and the Appalachian Trail.
+Additionally, the trail will connect users to the University of Virginia, the Blue Ridge Parkway, Shenandoah National Park, Skyline Drive, and the Appalachian Trail.

 The Three Notched Trail is a project of the Rivanna Trails Foundation (RTF), a non-profit established in 1992 with a mission to “promote, create and protect pathways, trails and greenways in the Rivanna River Watershed”.
 RTF has partnered with the City of Charlottesville, Albemarle County, the University of Virginia, and numerous landowners to build and maintain over 25 miles of rustic and paved trails.
 Thousands of people use the Rivanna Trails each year for transportation, recreation, and access to nature.

-For 15 years, grassroots volunteers have been brainstorming and planning for the Three Notched Trail greenway.
+For years grassroots volunteers have been brainstorming and planning for the Three Notched Trail greenway.
 Thus far, trail advocates have met with countless officials and residents, promoting the trail and moving it closer to reality.
-The Three Notched Trail Planning Group has organized outreach campaigns, written grants, led volunteer groups, and studied numerous, similar trails in the United States.
+The Three Notched Trail Planning Group has organized outreach campaigns, written grants, led volunteer groups, and studied, similar trails in the United States.
 The TNT was added to the statewide Virginia Outdoors Plan as well as Albemarle County’s Comprehensive Plan in 2015.

-These same volunteers have partnered with dozens of UVA Law and Environmental Planning students to tackle various aspects of the trail planning process, including analyzing the economic impact of similar trails, mapping various routes across Albemarle County, and analyzing the liability of Rails with Trails.
+These same volunteers have partnered with dozens of UVA Law and Environmental Planning students to tackle various aspects of the trail planning process, including reviewing the economic impact studies of similar trails, mapping numerous routes across Albemarle County, and analyzing the liability of Rails with Trails.

-There is currently not a paved greenway longer than 2.3 miles within the 5 county Thomas Jefferson Health District.
-We believe that central Virginia families and residents would be attracted to bike, walk, run or skate on a long, safe path.
-Attached is a photo of Virginia’s Capital Trail, a 51 mile greenway completed in 2015 that connects Richmond to Jamestown.
+There is currently not a paved greenway longer than 2.5 miles within the 5 county Blue Ridge Health District.
+We believe that central Virginia families and residents would be attracted to bike, walk, run, or skate on a long, safe path.
+Attached is a photo of Virginia’s Capital Trail, a 52 mile greenway completed in 2015 that connects Richmond to Jamestown.

 We believe trails serve as a resource for nature-related recreation and promoting healthy lifestyles for residents.
 In addition to helping control weight, physical activity helps prevent heart disease, helps control cholesterol levels and diabetes, slows bone loss associated with advancing age, lowers the risk of certain cancers and helps reduce anxiety and depression.
-The Indiana Trails Study, which surveyed trail users on six different trails in Indiana, found that in all six locations, over 70 percent of trail users reported that they were getting more exercise as a direct result of the trail.
+The Indiana Trails Study surveyed trail users on six different trails and found that over 70 percent of trail users reported that they were getting more exercise as a direct result of the trail.

 Cycling is an enjoyable way to exercise and spend time outdoors.
 California’s 2009 State Park Survey summarized that 60% of the population would bike more if they had access to a safe, vehicle-free route.